Can’t sleep? Want to fall asleep quickly and naturally?

 Physical:

-Medical conditions and illnesses such as asthma, pain, sleep apnoea, and hormone imbalances (e.g. hyperthyroidism) that upset the body’s natural day/night circadian rhythm.
+Medical conditions and illnesses such as asthma, pain, sleep apnoea, and hormone imbalances (e.g. hyperthyroidism) can upset your body’s natural circadian rhythm.

 Psychological:

-Certain life transitions or stressors such as a major life event, significant changes at work or a relationship, being a new parent, loss, shock, anxiety, and depression directly affect our mind and emotions, which in turn, disrupts our sleep pattern.
+Life transitions and stressors like a major life event, changes at work or in a relationship, being a new parent, loss, shock, anxiety, and depression affect our emotions, which in turn, disrupts our sleep pattern.
 Our early attachment behaviours from when we were a baby, can also affect how we sleep as an adult.
 Which might explain why some people sleep more when they’re experiencing a problem, while others find dropping off more elusive.

 Lifestyle:

-All sorts of things, from caffeine and alcohol to food intolerances can harm your ability to sleep and sleep quality.
-Environment can also disrupt sleep, your bedroom may be too light, too hot, too cold, too noisy or full of other distractions.
+Caffeine, alcohol and food intolerances can harm your ability to sleep and sleep quality.
+Environment can also disrupt sleep, your bedroom may be too light, too hot, too cold, too noisy or distracting.

 “Blue light from mobile phones and some other lights on electrical equipment are most disruptive to melatonin levels.
 Turning off the phone 45 minutes before bed is one way to prevent sleep delay.”